pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 The main Arduino library used on this project to control the Si5351A was developed by NTS7.
 You can see more about this Library <a href="https://github.com/etherkit/Si5351Arduino">here</a>.

-If you want to modify the frequency of BFO to 10MHz, just change the lines below.
+If you want to modify the frequency of BFO to 10MHz (for example), just change the lines below.

 ```cpp
 #define MAX_BFO     1100000000LU   // BFO max. frequency